 As a result, some bankers had thought tech companies would eat the financial services sector.
 What’s actually happening is many top-tier institutions are developing better business by partnering with their tech counterparts.
 Strategic partnerships are bringing banks closer to their customers.
 We’re seeing technology companies increasingly becoming enablers, rather than disruptors in the financial services industry.

-This sense of competition has culminated in, what has essentially been, a race for the front-end of banking.
-The big question is, who will garner the customer loyalty through daily interaction and who will solve the most critical customer challenges?
+This sense of competition has culminated in what has essentially been a race for the front-end of banking.
+Banks have adapted by developing as a bank for bankers in order to meet the demand of their most valuable clients and provide them with the tools they need to handle their banking on a business scale.
+So now the big question is, who will garner the customer loyalty through daily interaction and who will solve the most critical customer challenges?
 Those that the customer would be most willing to pay for.
 However, the reality, which is just now starting to culminate, is that banks and fintech companies are going to need to collaborate to be successful.
 It’s a three-legged race where both sides need to team-up to deliver a compelling and integrated customer experience.

 Accounting software monetizes on business software subscriptions, so it does not need to cannibalize bank revenue, rather both parties have the opportunity to partner with cloud accounting software to grow mutual revenue from new connected services and drive frictionless Personal banking account experiences for small business.